Crisis 22

 It’s July 20, 2022, and the war in Ukraine seems as if it were only starting.
 Several weeks ago the Americans celebrated their 1776 revolution against colonialism, and a week ago the French celebrated their 1789 revolution against the monarchy.
 From 1789 to 1989, democracy went from votes for a privileged few to votes for everybody.
 European empires went from controlling the world to releasing this control, and letting nations decide their own fates.
 In 1989 the Berlin Wall finally came down and the Soviet Union dissolved within a few years.
 But a KGB lieutenant colonel didn’t like it, so he re-created a version of the Soviet Union.
 Once again, Russian citizens are afraid to speak freely and nations are forced back into the arms of Mother Russia.
 Once again, we fight for the ideals of national freedom and individual liberty.

-In this essay I’ll argue that Russia is to blame for the present crisis, yet we need to acknowledge that our past actions hamper us in the present.
-Sergey Lavrov recently admitted that Russia isn’t squeaky clean, and we ought to do the same.
-For our goal isn’t only to protect Ukraine; we must also fight for a global understanding about the sanctity of the nation state.
-We need to bolster, with the considerable media and political power we possess, the general international understanding of territorial integrity, so that no one sees the value of following in Putin’s footsteps.
-This means creating a universal standard that must apply to even our closest friends, by which I mean the US.
+While Russia’s to blame for the present crisis, we should acknowledge that our past actions hamper us in the present.
+Sergey Lavrov recently admitted that Russia isn’t squeaky clean, and he said that the West ought to admit the same.
+In this, unlike in so many things, Lavrov is right.
+For our goal isn’t only to protect Ukraine; we should fight for a global understanding about the sanctity of the nation state.
+We should bolster, with the considerable media and political power we possess, the general international understanding of territorial integrity, so that no one sees the value of following in Putin’s footsteps.
+This means creating a universal standard that applies to even our closest friends, by which I mean the US.
 The stakes are very high here, since they involve the fate of nations and may apply to tricky and seemingly intractable situations like those in Kashmir and Taiwan.
-To create this universal standard, we need to be ruthlessly honest, to address past infractions, and to commit ourselves to condemnation of any future infraction.
+To create this universal standard, we should be ruthlessly honest, address past infractions, and commit ourselves to condemnation of any future infraction.

 It’s not in the interest of any country to support a nation which feels free to attack other nations.

 Putin is also violating the implicit international agreement not to use nuclear weapons.
-This is why the situation is so dangerous and why we need to be very careful about the way we contextualize this war.
-We need to be forthright about past Western violations of sovereignty (during the colonial period and the wars in Vietnam and Iraq) and we need to underscore a commitment to condemn any such violation in the future, even if the offenders are our friends.
+This is why the situation is so dangerous and why we ought to be very careful about the way we contextualize this war.
+We should be forthright about past Western violations of sovereignty (during the colonial period and the wars in Vietnam and Iraq) and we should underscore our commitment to condemn any such violation in the future, even if the offenders are our friends.

-My final point is about sanctions.
-While there’s a certain amount of hypocrisy in the present application of sanctions, and while sanctions may or may not be an effective tool, the severity of sanctions is justified in this case because of the following extraordinary conditions: 1) Russia invaded Ukraine in order to control it on a permanent basis, despite its claims about a special military operation which only aims to denazify the country, 2) Russia invaded a large nation that is literally right between the West and Russia, a nation that clearly wants deep political, economic, and cultural integration with Western Europe, 3) Russia has repeatedly threatened the use of nuclear weapons, and 4) Russia has put the West in a situation where it can’t use anything near its full military power, but must resort to other means.
+And then there’s the question of sanctions.
+While there’s a certain amount of hypocrisy in our present application of sanctions, and while sanctions may or may not be an effective tool, the severity of sanctions is justified in this case because of the following extraordinary conditions: 1) Russia invaded Ukraine in order to control it on a permanent basis, despite its claims about a special military operation which only aims to denazify the country, 2) Russia invaded a large nation that is literally right between the West and Russia, a nation that clearly wants deep political, economic, and cultural integration with Western Europe, 3) Russia has repeatedly threatened the use of nuclear weapons, and 4) Russia has put the West in a situation where it can’t use anything near its full military power, but must resort to other means.
 Sanctions may not work (especially if they alienate the Russian people themselves, and the rulers remain largely unscathed), yet they are a better option than cruise missiles launched from American submarines.

 🇺🇦